• Home

 We have surpassed $25,000 !

-We are now officially stamped as Successful Kickstarter Creators and the future published authors of “In Their Hands: The Keepers of the Box of Treasures.”
+We are now officially stamped as Successful Kickstarter Creators and the future published authors of “In Our Hands: The Keepers of the Box of Treasures.”
 We are immensely grateful for all the support and trust we have received.
 We are looking forward to spending our time immersed in portraits and interviews in the Kwakwaka’wakw community.

 Our event on March 18th was a resounding success!